 Use a deep frying thermometer to check the oil is properly heated.
 Alternatively, dip the handle of a wooden spoon into the oil.
 If the oil bubbles around the handle, it is hot enough to fry the chicken.

-As desired, carefully add half of the basil leaves (it will sputter so cover with a splatter guard or stand back) and fry until crisp, about 30 seconds.
+Fry The Basil: Carefully add half of the basil leaves (it will sputter so cover with a splatter guard or stand back) and fry until crisp, about 30 seconds.
 Remove with a slotted spoon and repeat with remaining basil.
 Toss fried basil with chicken and serve immediately.